When professional baseball scouts visit Nashville, they generally are bound for West End to see the powerhouse built by Tim Corbin at Vanderbilt.

 Who can blame them?
 The Commodores routinely churn out first-round draft picks and currently have 38 former players scattered throughout professional baseball.

-Despite the success of its of its neighbor, the Lipscomb Bisons have also contributed, though quietly, to the baseball pipeline running out of the Music City.
-Lipscomb currently has nine alumni in the professional ranks, including three that have appeared for major league teams in 2017.
+Despite the success of its of their neighbor, the Lipscomb Bisons have also contributed, though quietly, to the baseball pipeline running out of the Music City.
+Lipscomb currently has nine alumni in the professional ranks, including three who have appeared for major league teams in 2017.

 Below is a complete rundown of all of nine former Bisons in the pros, analysis for each player and thoughts from Lipscomb head coach Jeff Forehand:

 2017 stats: .274 batting average, 61 hits, 26 RBI, 12 doubles and eight home runs

 After a forgettable showing in 2016 that included zero RBI and a horrific groin injury, Joseph has bounced back in a big way.
 His .274 batting average forced Baltimore manager Buck Showalter to insert the former Bison into the lineup more often.

 For his efforts, Joseph will likely get a raise from his current salary of $700,000, as he is eligible to negotiate a new contract this offseason.
 Should Joseph and the Orioles fail to agree to a deal, the two sides will then go to arbitration, where a third party will decide how much Joseph will get.